Myth of Metaphysical Neutrality (mmn)

 Every act of inquiry makes ontological commitments, but the distinctively physicalist ones become visible where they foreclose possibilities that alternative frameworks would leave open.

-There exists a body of contested research on phenomena such as veridical perception in near-death experiences, terminal lucidity in severely damaged brains, and statistically anomalous psi effects.
-Skepticism toward these claims is partly warranted on methodological grounds: the history of parapsychology includes fraud, replication difficulties, and effect sizes that are often small enough to be vulnerable to publication bias and analytical flexibility.
+There exists a body of contested research on phenomena such as veridical perception in near-death experiences, terminal lucidity in severely damaged brains, and anomalous cognition effects.
+Skepticism toward these claims is partly warranted on methodological grounds: the history of parapsychology includes fraud, replication difficulties, and effect sizes vulnerable to publication bias.
 A researcher who assigns low prior probability to such phenomena and demands correspondingly strong evidence is exercising rational triage, not metaphysical prejudice.

 But the pattern of resistance goes beyond what rational triage explains.
-What is striking is not that these claims face high evidential bars—they should—but that serious investigation is made structurally difficult before evidence is assessed.
+What is striking is not that these claims face high evidential bars — they should — but that serious investigation is made structurally difficult before evidence is assessed.
 Funding is scarce not because proposals are evaluated and found weak, but because the topic signals illegitimacy in advance.
 Publication is professionally risky regardless of methodological quality.
 Entire domains are dismissed categorically rather than evaluated case by case.
-Meanwhile, the work has not evaporated; in some areas, preregistered protocols, Bayesian analyses, and meta-analytic techniques have produced results that resist easy dismissal on methodological grounds alone.
-One need not accept any particular interpretation to notice what the sociological pattern reveals: there is a residual resistance that cannot be fully explained by evidential caution, and that residual is better explained by the fact that these phenomena ought not to exist if consciousness is strictly and exhaustively produced by the brain.
-The prohibition has a methodological component, but it also has a metaphysical one—and the two are rarely distinguished.
+The sociological pattern reveals a residual resistance that cannot be fully explained by evidential caution — a residual better explained by the fact that these phenomena ought not to exist if consciousness is strictly and exhaustively produced by the brain.
+The prohibition has a methodological component, but it also has a metaphysical one, and the two are rarely distinguished.
+(For the detailed empirical analysis and evidential tiering, see Anomalous Phenomena and Consciousness.)

 These are not generic assumptions that any rational framework would make.
 They are specifically physicalist constraints that alternative ontologies would not impose.
 A physicist who allows consciousness to be fundamental has different interpretive options for quantum mechanics.
 A neuroscientist who treats mind-brain correlation as filtering rather than production evaluates anomalous phenomena differently.
 The assumptions shape what can be seen.